microfan1/microfan1.github.io/README.md

 Cost-aware Portfolios in a Large Universe of Assets, with Marcelo C. Medeiros, Hanming Yang and Songshan Yang

-Homogeneity-aware Learning for Multi-sector Minimum Variance Portfolio, with Ruike Wu and Yanrong Yang
+Adaptive Multi-task Learning for Multi-sector Portfolio Optimization, with Ruike Wu and Yanrong Yang

 Estimating Endogenous Ordinal Treatment Effects with High-Dimensional Instruments and Covariates, with Yang Gao, Li Li, and Wei Zhong